NITDA adopts FG’s whistle blowing policy to fight corruption - Nigeria Today

 In line with the Federal Government’s fight against corruption, the National Information Technology Development Agency (NITDA) had adopted the “whistle blowing” policy to sanitise it’s system of unethical practices.

-Hadiza Umar, the Head, Cooperate Affairs and External Relations of NITDA said this on Friday in Abuja in a statement.
+Mrs Hadiza Umar, the Head, Corporate Affairs and External Relations of NITDA said this on Friday in Abuja in a statement.

 “We appreciate Dr Isa Ibrahim for implementing the whistle blowing initiative in the agency, which will aid transparency in all the activities operating within the borders of the organisation.